ECCH School Immunisation Team

 The team consists of experienced qualified nurses and administrators who deliver the vaccinations within the school environment.

-Your child will be provided with information about the forthcoming vaccination, often within an assembly environment and a consent form which they need to take home.
+Your child will be provided with information about the forthcoming vaccination.
+This generally will include an information leaflet and a vaccination consent form which they need to take home.
+Please ensure that parents/carers fully read the information leaflet to be able to make an informed decision.

 The consent form must be signed by a parent, or carer with parental consent, and returned to school.
-No vaccination can take place without a signed consent form.
+No vaccination can take place without a completed consent form that has been signed by the person with parental responsibility for the student.

-2 March 2017 Year 9 Meningitis ACWY and Diptheria/Tetanus/Polio vaccinations for the whole year group.
+4th and 5th June 2018.
+Year 9 Meningitis ACWY and Diphtheria/Tetanus/Polio vaccinations for the whole year group.

 Should any parent require further information about any aspect of these immunisations they can contact the team on: ccs-tr.GYWimmsteam@nhs.net or 01502 581171 and the team will happy to help.
 Website www.cambscommunityservices.nhs.uk